frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 The very presence of Jesus in the upper room was very encouraging for the apostles.
 He sends them out again to begin to convert the world.
 And He stood in the midst of them.

-Our Lord comes right into the center of the people that He\'s speaking to, and His first words were words of peace.
+Our Lord comes right into the center of the people that He's speaking to, and His first words were words of peace.

 Our Lord could have launched into a great discourse.
 He could have given out to them for abandoning Him on the Cross.